JustFly1984/react-google-maps-api/packages/react-google-maps-api/src/docs/getting-started.md

 * LoadScript - Loads the Google Maps API script
 * GoogleMap - The map component inside which all other components render

+The simplest way to get a functional map is:

 ```js static
 import React, { Component } from 'react'
 import { GoogleMap, LoadScript } from '@react-google-maps/api'